Results.

 |

-A notice to complete need not be in any form; specific performance denied where the respondent comes to equity with unclean hands.
+Notice to complete need not be formal; specific performance denied where claimant comes with 'dirty hands' due to fraud.

 |